 Fontys Venlo has cooperation with many large, medium-sized and small companies.

 During the third year of your studies, you have the opportunity to specialise by means of a minor programme.
 You can choose to do this minor at Fontys, at one of our partner universities in the Netherlands, or at one of our 125 partner universities all over the world.
-Doing your minor abroad at one of our partner universities allows you to acquire further language skills and experience a new culture.
+Doing your minor abroad at one of our partner universities allow you to acquire further language skills and experience a new culture.

 The business field has an increasing demand for BSc graduates in the field of Industrial Design Engineering.
 After graduation, you could, among others, work as: